The Moneybox app makes investing in the stockmarket as easy as falling off a log – at a price.

 It’s authorised by the Financial Conduct Authority and it’s covered by the Financial Services Compensation scheme.
 Your savings or investments are held in separate accounts with bug guns Santander and Winterflood, respectively, and it uses bank level 256-bit TLS encryption.

 The risky part is investing at all, as your balance could plummet if stock markets fall, and you may end up with less money than you put in.
-Hopefully you will, but with investing there’s no guarantee.
+Hopefully you won’t, but with investing there’s no guarantee.

 Moneybox: Overall review